7.3. Pointers to objects¶

 This is almost always a bug.

-In this case, f5
+In this case, name

 is not a pointer type and cannot be dereferenced.